insightfinder/iftracer-sdk/README.md

 # Example Usage
 if __name__ == "__main__":
-    # Set your OpenAI API key here or export it as environment variable.
+    openai.api_key = "sk-proj-..."  # Set your OpenAI API key here or export it as environment variable.
-    openai.api_key = <Your OpenAI API Key>
-    Iftracer.init(api_endpoint=<Your OpenTelemetry API Endpoint>)  # Make sure to include the license key provided by InsightFinder when creating an OpenTelemetry API Endpoint messages = [
+    # You need to call Iftracer.init only once to set the environment variables.
+You can also call Iftracer.init() without any arguments, if you have set the environment variables somewhere else.
+    Iftracer.init(
+        api_endpoint="http://...:14418", # Contact our devops to get the unique url.
+Port number is always 14418 ifuser="...", # The value can be found on the first line of [User Account Information](https://app.insightfinder.com/account-info) page. iflicenseKey="...", # The value can be found on the 5th line of [User Account Information](https://app.insightfinder.com/account-info) page. ifproject="...", # Your project's name.
+You can fill in any strings.
+    )
+    messages = [
         {"role": "system", "content": "You are a helpful assistant."}, {